Aterfax/DCS-World-Dedicated-Server-Docker/README.md

   * **Note:** Even if you request a manual installation, if you have set the environment variables ``DCSAUTOINSTALL=1`` and given a valid ``DCSMODULES`` list in your docker compose ``.env`` file, the installer will be fully automated from this point.
 If you have not elected to set the above, the installer will first install the base server and then prompt you to interactively choose the terrain modules to install.
 * Post server installation, various shortcuts will now also have been added to the desktop for opening the server WebGUI or running and updating the DCS server, installing or removing modules and opening DCS server related directories.
 * Once you have configured your DCS Server installation to your taste, you can set it to auto start by defining the environment variable ``AUTOSTART=1``.
+Note: this will only function if you save login details and enable auto login on the DCS launcher.

 ### Using a self built image